 - Frozen peas - Such a versatile ingredient and handy to have in the freezer.

 - Soy sauce - Be mindful of the salt content if you are cooking for young children.
-You can buy low salt versions like this one.
+You can buy low salt soy sauce like this one.

 - King Prawns - If you use frozen cooked prawns, ensure they are fully defrosted before using.
 You can use raw prawns for this recipe, just make sure they have turned pink and are fully cooked before serving.
 Cook this gambas pil pil to use up any leftovers.